Three Sisters Stew

 Three Sisters Stew Ingredients

-Here is the list of ingredients you’ll need to make this delicious and healthy stew.
+Here are the ingredients you’ll need to make this delicious and healthy stew.
 The exact measurements are in the recipe card at the bottom of this post.

 - Corn: You can use frozen, canned, or fresh if you’re fortunate enough to find it.

-- Squash: Butternut squash or pumpkin, and zucchini is used in this recipe.
-Any squash works but my favorites are butternut squash and sugar pumpkin.
-Peel and deseed the squash and then cut into cubes.
+- Squash: This recipe uses winter squashes like butternut squash, pumpkin, and zucchini.
+Any squash works, but my favorites are butternut squash and sugar pumpkin.
+Peel and deseed the squash and then cut it into cubes.
 Pre-cubed squash from the market saves time in a pinch.

-- Beans: I’m using pinto and red kidney beans because they are an easy-to-find bean that closely resembles true red cranberry beans, which were common among Native peoples.
+- Beans: I’m using pinto and red kidney beans because they are easy to find and closely resemble true red cranberry beans, which are common among Native peoples.
+However, you can substitute any bean you prefer, like black beans or pinto beans.

 - Aromatics: Onion and garlic

 - Additional vegetables: Bell pepper, any color you prefer, and canned tomatoes.
-If you want to add additional heat, a chili pepper can be added too.
+A chili pepper can be added for additional heat.

-- Seasoning: Ground cumin, chili powder, dried oregano, salt, pepper, and red pepper flakes, which is optional for additional heat.
+- Seasoning: Ground cumin, chili powder, dried oregano, salt, pepper, and red pepper flakes, which are optional for additional heat.

 - Olive oil for sautéing the vegetables